 Both 4G and 5G offer fantastic features for mobile users, including video streaming and social media access.
 However, 5G brings exciting new possibilities, especially for outdoor adventures.
 With its faster response time and enhanced speed, 5G ensures reliable connectivity even in remote areas.
 This means seamless streaming of outdoor videos, real-time photo sharing, and easy access to outdoor guides.

-If you're looking for a reliable way of staying connected, check out our Journey1 LTE Wi-Fi Hotspot.
+If you are looking for a reliable way of staying connected, check out our Journey1 LTE Wi-Fi Hotspot.
 The TravlFi™ Journey1 is a mobile hotspot that provides 4G/LTE internet service anywhere there is cellular signal.
 Proprietary technology gives the hotspot the ability to find the strongest local cellular signal regardless of the network.
 Without a physical SIM card, the Journey1 will prioritize to the best available cellular network, find service, and optimize.
 When you move locations, the hotspot finds new service and optimizes your connection again.